MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 Modules can include categories and subcategories for better action organization.

-In order to separate custom actions(preview) in categories, subcategories etc. modify the **[Action]** attribute which precedes the class that represents the custom action in the following manner:
+In order to separate custom actions(preview) in categories, subcategories etc. modify the **[Action]** attribute which precedes the class that represents the custom action (preview) in the following manner:

 ```csharp
 [Action(Category = "category.subcategory")]